ZahraMertens/ReadMe-Generator/Demo/DEMOREADME.md

 ​This application is used for d

 ## License
-This project is license under the apache-2.0 license.
+This project is license under the mit license.

 ## Contributing
 ​Contributors: d